lucianofedericopereira/articles/_js/email-obfuscation.md

 ---
-title: "Email obfuscation"
+title: "Email Obsfrustration using JS"
 date: 2023-04-15
 layout: test
 ---

 Email harvesters and other bots roam the Internet looking for email addresses to add to lists that target recipients for spam.
 This trend results in an increasing amount of unwanted email.
-Learn how to create a simple **{{page.m}}** using JavaScript.
+Learn how to create a simple page using JavaScript.

 Check this step-by-step guide.

 Let´s Start.

-1. TOC
-{:toc}

 ## Background
-{:toc}

-I like how Cloudflare obfuscate mails, googling around I found an [Andrew Lock](https://andrewlock.net/) article explaining how to use a simple bitwise XOR using a key, and as I knew the technique, I decided to adapt it and do my own implementation.
+I like how Cloudflare obfuscate mails, googling around I found an Andrew Lock<a href="#footnote1"></a> article explaining how to use a simple bitwise XOR using a key, and as I knew the technique, I decided to adapt it and do my own implementation.

 If you want to skip the how-to and just use it you can visit the [Encoder Page](https://lucianofullstack.pages.dev/assets/encoder)